tvankith/scroller-with-sticky-header/README.md

 ## Usage

-To use the component, import it into your React application and incorporate it as needed:
+To use the component, import it into your React application and incorporate it as needed, Just look one example

 ```jsx
 import { Scroll } from "scroller-with-sticky-header";